aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-settings/get-the-version-number-of-the-application-that-created-the-excel-document/_index.md

 {{% alert color="primary" %}}

 Often you need to know the version number of the application that created a Microsoft Excel document.
-Aspose.Cells provides the [**Workbook.BuiltInDocumentProperties.Version**](https://reference.aspose.com/cells/net/aspose.cells.properties/builtindocumentpropertycollection/properties/version) property for this purpose.
+Aspose.Cells for Python via .NET provides the [**Workbook.built_in_document_properties.version**](https://reference.aspose.com/cells/python-net/aspose.cells.properties/builtindocumentpropertycollection/version) property for this purpose.

 {{% /alert %}}

-The following sample code demonstrates the use of the [**Workbook.BuiltInDocumentProperties.Version**](https://reference.aspose.com/cells/net/aspose.cells.properties/builtindocumentpropertycollection/properties/version) property.
+The following sample code demonstrates the use of the [**Workbook.built_in_document_properties.version**](https://reference.aspose.com/cells/python-net/aspose.cells.properties/builtindocumentpropertycollection/version) property.
 It loads Excel files created with Microsoft Excel 2003, 2007, 2010 and 2013 and prints the version number of the application that created these Excel documents.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-GetApplicationVersion-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "WorkbookSettings-GetApplicationVersion-1.py" >}}
-{{< app/cells/assistant language="csharp" >}}